- Symptoms & Signs

-Hypothalamic amenorrhea is defined as amenorrhea that is due to a disruption in the regulator hormones produced by the hypothalamus in the brain.
+Hypothalamic amenorrhea is due to a disruption in the regulator hormones produced by the hypothalamus in the brain.
 These hormones influence the pituitary gland, which in turn sends signals to the ovaries to produce the characteristic cyclic hormones.
-A number of conditions can affect the hypothalamus and lead to hypothalamic amenorrhea, such as:
+Several conditions can affect the hypothalamus:

 Other types of medical conditions can cause secondary amenorrhea:

 - tumors or other diseases of the pituitary gland that lead to elevated levels of the hormone prolactin (which is involved in milk production) also cause amenorrhea due to the elevated prolactin levels;